 - Free Feral Food Bank providing significant support of food to colony caretakers.
 Without the participation of the Ontario SPCA, the dedicated feral cat colony caretakers use their own personal funds to provide food for these cats that have been abandoned by society.

 - Feral Cat Shelters – a limited amount are made each fall by volunteers (or can be affordably made by anyone following the instructions below) for caretakers to provide a safe, warm place for their colonies during our cold, harsh winters.
-Our feral cat winter shelters ($20 each) are available for pickup at the following animal centres or spay/neuter clinic:

 *76L tote filled with straw.
 1 shelter will house 1 or 2 cats or mama and kittens